AlexMarinescu/pyGameMath/README.md

 * Vectors Cross Product
 * Matrix Stack
 * Vector Stack
+* Quaternions

 TO DO:
 ===============
-* Some more 3D Specific Vector Operations
+* Some more 3D Specific Vector Operations.
-* Quaternions
 * Matrix Normalizing and Finding the Determinant.
 * Tutorial on how to use everything.